insin/nwb/docs/guides/QuickDevelopment.md

 **React**

-`react run`'s build configuration uses [react-transform-hmr](https://github.com/gaearon/react-transform-hmr), which automatically handles accepting HMR requests in modules which contain React components, patching them and re-rendering without losing state where possible.
+`nwb react run`'s build configuration uses [react-transform-hmr](https://github.com/gaearon/react-transform-hmr), which automatically handles accepting HMR requests in modules which contain React components, patching them and re-rendering without losing state where possible.

 > To disable this, pass a `--no-hmre` flag.

-For other HMR scenarios, such as an exported React Element, `react run` will re-render to the same root DOM node.
+For other HMR scenarios, such as an exported React Element, `nwb react run` will re-render to the same root DOM node.

 **Inferno and Preact**

-The rendering shim for `inferno run` and `preact run` hooks into the DOM rendering function of these libraries so it can accept HMR requests and re-render to the same root element when you change the code.
+The rendering shim for `nwb inferno run` and `nwb preact run` hooks into the DOM rendering function of these libraries so it can accept HMR requests and re-render to the same root element when you change the code.

 This means that if you import and call `render()` yourself, the rendering shim is still taking the VNode you pass it and handling rendering for you, so you don't need to provide a DOM node to render into.